JakoboEU/jat/README.txt

 Introduction to Code
 ------------------------------
-The main entry point is the junit-server namespace (work backwards from the execute function).
+The main entry point is the jat namespace (work backwards from the jat.core/execute function).
-A test suite is a junit test class and all tests methods defined in that class.
 A test is a single test method.
-A suite is stored as a record in Mongo with all of its tests.
+A set of historical test results are stored in mongo.

 Setting Up JAT
 ------------------------